integr8ly/integreatly-operator/test-cases/tests/products/h05-verify-integration-between-fuse-online-and-openshift.md

 1. Open the Fuse Online Console and create a new Integration

    ```
-   Note: a) Use Fuse instance that is linked with Solution
+   Note: a) Use Fuse instance that is linked in Solution
             Explorer
          b) Namespace of the deployment-config may vary based
             on the namespace of Fuse instance